ShadowProgr/DFFOO-Macro/README.md

 ## Contact

-You can reach me via this Discord server https://discord.gg/krTtpHs
+You can get support for setting up and leave feedback in this Discord server https://discord.gg/krTtpHs